Fishermen protest at Karachi harbour

 The fishermen also staged a sit-in on the main Maripur Road, blocked the traffic for several hours.

-The leaders of protesting fishermen will hold another round of talks with Moulvi and other maritime officials over the fishermen's problems on Monday.
+The leaders of protesting fishermen will hold another round of talks with Moulvi and other maritime officials over the fishermen problems on Monday.

 Asif Bhatti, a representative of the fishermen community, said that fishermen had been unable to do fishing for the last two months and now they are facing problems in feeding their families.